Bubbl Android SDK – Developer Reference & Integration Guide

 imageUrl: String?,

-actions: List<PayloadAction>
+actions: List<PayloadAction>,

 )What it models: Rich push content delivered via FCM + Bubbl (media URLs, titles, action metadata).
+Includes optional survey questions and completion message for survey notifications.

 enum class Environment { STAGING, PRODUCTION }What it does: Switches base-URL and feature flags between staging vs. production servers.